davidshare/AWS-Projects/terraform/VPC-3-their-architecture/README.md

   - **terraform.sh**: Shell script for initializing and applying Terraform configurations.
   - **environments**: Directory containing environment-specific configurations.
     - **prod**: Subdirectory for production environment configurations.
-      - **main.tfvars**: Terraform variables file for production environment.
+      - **main.tfvars**: The values file for production environment.
-      - **vpc.tfvars**: Terraform variables file for VPC configuration in production environment.
+      - **vpc.tfvars**: The values file for VPC configuration in production environment.
-      - **subnets.tfvars**: Terraform variables file for subnets configuration in production environment.
+      - **subnets.tfvars**: The values file for subnets configuration in production environment.
-      - **nat-gateway.tfvars**: Terraform variables file for NAT Gateway configuration in production environment.
+      - **nat-gateway.tfvars**: The values file for NAT Gateway configuration in production environment.
+      - **nat-gateway.tfvars**: The values file for Internet Gateway configuration in production environment.
+      - **elastic-ips.tfvars**: The values file for elastic ips
-      - **routes.tfvars**: Terraform variables file for route configuration in production environment.
+      - **routes.tfvars**: The values file for route configuration in production environment.
-      - **security-groups.tfvars**: Terraform variables file for security groups configuration in production environment.
+      - **security-groups.tfvars**: The values file for security groups configuration in production environment.
-      - **ec2-ssh.tfvars**: Terraform variables file for EC2 instance configuration in production environment.
+      - **ec2-ssh.tfvars**: The values file for EC2 instance configuration in production environment.
-      - **dynamodb.tfvars**: Terraform variables file for DynamoDB configuration in production environment.
+      - **dynamodb.tfvars**: the values file for DynamoDB configuration in production environment.
-      - **s3.tfvars**: Terraform variables file for S3 configuration in production environment.
+      - **s3.tfvars**: The values file for S3 configuration in production environment.
       - **backend-s3.hcl**: HCL configuration file for Terraform remote backend in production environment.
     - **stage**: Subdirectory for staging environment configurations (similar structure to prod).